 As per a report by Forrester Research, “Over 70% customers prefer to use a company’s website to get answers to their questions instead of contacting companies for support.”

 And when it comes to millennials specifically, “84% of millennial customers have used a self-service portal for customer service.”
-This implies that millennials do have a propensity towards solving support issues by themselves, without relying on others for help.
+This implies that millennial customers do have a propensity towards solving support issues by themselves, without relying on others for help.

 But, even though there’s a surge in demand for self-service support, not enough innovation has been done in the way it is provided.
 In the name of self-service support, we mostly get to see lengthy knowledge bases and support forums.
 And then, we have to find the relevant help content among a huge lot of information.
 But, when you want to win the loyalty of a generation that received everything served on a silver platter, you should ensure that your customer service is also able to serve them similarly.